-Scott W. Recknor has served as our Partner, Head of Asset Management since September 2017.
+Scott W. Recknor has served as our Partner, Head of Asset Management since July 2021.
+From September 2017 to June 2021, he served as our Managing Director, Head of Asset Management.
+Since July 2021, he has also served as a Partner and Co-Head of U.S. Investment Operations in Ares Real Estate.
 During the past five years, Mr. Recknor has also held similar leadership roles at other companies sponsored by affiliates of our former sponsor.
 From 2005 through October 2010, Mr. Recknor served as a Vice President for AMB Property Corporation (now ProLogis), a leading global owner, operator and developer of industrial real estate, where he was responsible for leasing, capital expenditures, budgeting and forecasting and property management oversight in the greater Los Angeles area.
 From 2001 through 2004, Mr. Recknor was a District Manager for RREEF (Real Estate Investment Managers) where he managed three offices responsible for the leasing, property management, capital expenditure and budgeting and re forecasting for a number of separate pension fund accounts.
 Prior to RREEF, Mr. Recknor was the West Region Real Estate Manager for the Goodyear Tire & Rubber Company where he was responsible for all operating aspects of Goodyear's West Region real estate portfolio in six states (California, Hawaii, Nevada, Arizona, New Mexico and Texas).
 Prior to the Goodyear Tire & Rubber Company, Mr. Recknor was a real estate broker with The Seeley Company (now Colliers International) in the Los Angeles area.
 Mr. Recknor graduated from the University of California (Irvine) and has previously served on the board of directors for NAIOP (SoCal) and has been an affiliate member of SIOR (Los Angeles).